-With this position it is then natural to ask if, in some suitable sense, the measures $\mu^{(n)},\nu^{(n)}$ have a well defined limiting behaviour as $n\to \infty$.
+With this position it is then natural to ask if, in some suitable sense, the measures $\mu^{(n)}$, $\nu^{(n)}$ have a~well-defined limiting behavior as $n\to \infty$.
 The affirmative answer is contained in the following theorem, which is the core of the paper, for some specific choice of transition rates.
-Before stating it we recall a useful result on the Laplace transform of probability measures on $[1,\infty)$.
+Before stating it we recall a~useful result on the Laplace transform of probability measures on $[1,\infty)$.